 Crucible’s CPM S90V steel approaches the very pinnacle of wear resistance and edge retention.
 As you’d expect the carbon content is very high but the secret here is the extreme quantities of vanadium, almost three times that found in Elmax or S30V.
 Yes it’s ridiculously expensive, and yes it requires the patience of a saint to sharpen but outside its less common cousin CPM-S110V (see above) nothing holds an edge or withstands abrasion quite like CPM S90V.
 One of the hottest CPM S90V blade’s right now is the Benchmade 940-1 with exceptional performance.

 M390 is one of the new super steels on the block, manufactured by Bohler-Uddeholm (result of merger of Austrian Bohler and Swedish Uddeholm).
 It uses third generation powder metal technology and developed for knife blades requiring excellent corrosion resistance and very high hardness for excellent wear resistance.
 Chromium, molybdenum, vanadium, and tungsten are added to promote sharpness and outstanding edge retention.
 Unlike ZDP-189 most carbides are formed by vanadium and molybdenum, leaving more ‘free chromium’ to fight corrosion.
 M390 hardens to 60-62 HRC.
 Bohler calls this steel “Microclean” and it can be polished to achieve a true mirror.
 Moderately difficult to sharpen, but won’t take you as long as with S90V.
 Benchmade’s 581 Barrage is an affordable example of M390 performing at its best.

 ZDP-189 by Hitachi is another of the newer super steels containing huge quantities of carbon and chromium that result in ridiculous levels of hardness.
 ZDP-189 averages around 64 HRC but some knifemakers are able to achieve upwards of 66 HRC.
 Of course with those levels of hardness you can expect superb edge retention but at the cost of extreme difficulty in sharpening.
 With a chromium content of around 20% you’d expect it to be immune to corrosion right?
 Wrong.
 The massive amount of carbon in ZDP-189 effectively ‘pairs up’ with the chromium to form carbides which leaves less ‘free chromium’ to battle corrosion.
-So, while it’s both harder and tougher than S30V it’s slightly more prone to corrosion.
-As you’d expect, ZDP-189 is not cheap.
+So, while it’s both harder and more wear resistant than S30V it’s more prone to corrosion.
+Spyderco’s Dragonfly 2 is a good example.